 Being stressed affects your quality of sleep, and consequently, your bodily functions.
 When you are having trouble sleeping, it might also aggravate your stress level, and the cycle continues.

+Spending too much time at work could also contribute to millennial sleep problems.
 According to a survey conducted by Project: Time Off and GfK, millennials would like to be tagged as “workaholics,” because it will make a great impression on how they do their job.
 Millennials work for 9 to 10 hours a day in the office and still do more work at home, sacrificing meal and family time, as well as their sleep.

 Instead of sleeping, millennials worry about their work, their deadlines, as well as the advancement of their careers.